JustinFreitas/StealthTracker/README.md

 - v2.2 - Deprecation updates.
 Addition of current CT actor name to the 'not stealthing' message for clarity.
 Update to account for 3.3.14.
 - v2.3 - Bug fixes and protection from null pointer exceptions.
 - v2.4 - Change to the action handler override mechanism to chain in the override instead of always calling the base.
 This should work around the compatibility issues with other extensions.
+- v2.5 - Extension name change to comply to standard convention, change load order to 999, do not assess stealth attack if target is hidden.

 ![alt text](https://github.com/JustinFreitas/StealthTracker/blob/master/graphics/StealthTrackerScreenshot.jpg?raw=true)